Choosing a surgeon can be an overwhelming task for patients, particularly one that is...

 Cost and Payment Options

 The cost of your ectropion treatment in Fort Myers will be discussed during your consultation with Dr. Laquis.
 Price will be based on the type of treatment performed and other factors that our team can go over in detail.
+Contact your health insurance provider to find out more about coverage for this procedure.

 Schedule Your Consultation